Prefix Consensus For Censorship Resistant BFT

-This paper addresses this issue at a fundamental level by introducing a new abstraction and a corresponding protocol stack.
-We first define \emph{Prefix Consensus}, a new consensus primitive in which parties input vectors and output two consistent vectors $(v^{\sf low},v^{\sf high})$ that (i) extend the maximum common prefix of all honest inputs and (ii) satisfy the relation $v_i^{\sf low}\preceq v_j^{\sf high}$ for all honest parties $i,j$.
-Unlike classical consensus, Prefix Consensus does not require agreement on a single output value.
-Somewhat surprisingly, we show that Prefix Consensus is solvable in a fully asynchronous setting, and we establish tight upper and lower bounds on its round complexity.
+We address this with a new abstraction and protocol stack.
+We define \emph{Prefix Consensus}, where parties input vectors and output two consistent vectors $(v^{\sf low},v^{\sf high})$ that extend the maximum common prefix of honest inputs and satisfy $v_i^{\sf low}\preceq v_j^{\sf high}$ for all honest parties $i,j$.
+We show that Prefix Consensus is solvable asynchronously and establish tight round-complexity bounds.